Verteiron/SkyrimBelongsToTheGourds/doc/vSBG_ReadMe.txt

 Skyrim belongs to the Gourds!

-Requested by Reddit user aswd2471 in this thread.
+Requested by Reddit user aswd2471.

-I first saw it on /r/skyrimmods here.

 Seemed like a reasonable enough request, so I knocked it out in about an hour, then spent a couple more hours figuring out skinning/rigging, plus a bit more for testing.
 Call it 3 hours?
 Plus this is the first time I've ever rigged a mesh!
 Only two bones, but hey, first time!

+Version 1.1.1: CONSOLES BELONG TO THE GOURDS!

+Gourds have annexed the XBox console, because the PC wasn't big enough for them.
+They eyed the PS4 longingly, but Sony says no. Too bad.

 Version 1.1.0: Gourds with Legs